 experiences including playing aeroplane engines in

-Bologna, tom-toms (instead of timps) in Damascus, and the
+Bologna, tom-toms (instead of timps) in Damascus, and

-vacuum cleaner, dressed as a budding housewife.
+the vacuum cleaner, dressed as a budding housewife.

-is currently developing a line of signature
+has released a line of signature

-Acoustic Percussion with the music
+with the music theatre/contemporary/studio percussionist

 In his spare time, Ian enjoys hiking, climbing, learning Swedish and cooking.
 He is married to timpanist/percussionist Erika Öhman, and splits his time between London and Cheshire.